AMPW-german/ShaderExtensions/README.md

 Current Features:
 - Adds a `<ShaderEx>` asset that allows adding additional texture and uniform buffer bindings to fragment shaders
+- Adds push constants to `ShaderEx` shaders for small per-draw values
 - Adds a `<ImGuiShader>` asset that allows running a custom shader for a specific window
 - Adds `<PostProcessingShader>` and `<GlobalPostShader>` assets to run post processing shaders pre/post imgui